updated on 30 May 2023

 How to demonstrate it

-If you have worked in a customer-facing role or volunteered at a legal advice centre where you needed to both listen to and advise clients, as well as produce written documents, you should be talking about these experiences as evidence of your communication skills when you write an application.
+If you’ve worked in a customer-facing role or volunteered at a legal advice centre where you needed to both listen to and advise clients, as well as produce written documents, you should be talking about these experiences as evidence of your communication skills when you write an application.

 Networking – the art of striking up conversations with people you don’t know – is another aspect of communicating that can give you a strong advantage in interviews.